michar71/midi_arm2/README.md

 - Button/Mag calibration can only be triggered from webpage.
 - If in doubt reset settings from webpage...
 (That will force a button recalibration on next start...)

+## Network
+- Enable Network support in App
+- Connect computer to "BABOI" access point
+- Web Page is available at 192.168.1.1
+- VPN/Firewall might enterfere.
+Traffic is on Port 2255.
+Connection is established via Broadcast, then communication switches to unicast.